StrongKey/WebAuthn/README.md

 # WebAuthn
 This project is a sample WebAuthn client written to work with StrongKey's [FIDO Server, Community Edition](https://github.com/StrongKey/FIDO-Server) and [sample Relying Party](https://github.com/StrongKey/relying-party-java).
 It is intended to demonstrate the basic web service calls needed to register users and keys, and to manage FIDO2 authentication.
-Follow the instructions below to get a functioning WebAuthn demo for your own use.
-After you're done, keep reading to learn how to make successful contributions to the sample WebAuthn project.
+Follow the instructions below to get a functioning WebAuthn client for your own use.
+After you're done, keep reading to learn how to make successful contributions to the sample WebAuthn client.

 Click these links to learn more: